wasteofserver/zoom_m3_mic_wav_data_recover/README.md

 ### When will this be used?

-The most typical scenario would be that you have accidentally formated your SD card and then wrote new data wiping out the Main Boot Region, the Backup Boot Region and the FAT region.
+The most typical scenario would be that you have accidentally formated your SD card and then wrote new data wiping out the Boot / FAT regions.

 ### How does it work?